 As a Rotarian you will:

 Meet other like-minded people and develop lasting personal friendships

-Personal development (public speaking and organisational skills)
+Experience personal development (public speaking and organisational skills)

-Social interaction for you and your family
+Enjoy social interaction for you and your family

 Broaden your horizons

-International network – be assured of a welcome and new experiences at Rotary clubs around the world
+Connect with an international network – be assured of a welcome and new experiences at Rotary clubs around the world

 When and where do you meet?